 Contact professors about one year before you would like to start a graduate program.

 I always recommend a visit in person to schools you are serious about, if at all possible.
-It’s a good idea to meet with the advisor to find out more about his/her personality and work ethic, talk with other graduate students about the lab and the graduate program, and see the facilities that would be available for research.
-There are some travel grants available through TAMU/TAMUG to defray some of the travel expenses incurred by potential students; contact me if you would like to schedule a visit to my lab and obtain one of those grants.
+It’s a good idea to meet with the advisor to find out more about his/her personality and work ethic, talk with other graduate students about the lab and the graduate program, and see the facilities that are available for research.
+There are travel grants available through TAMU/TAMUG to defray some of the travel expenses incurred by potential students.
+I typically conduct first interviews by Skype, and then obtain travel grants for top applicants to visit the campus in person.

 Students in my lab are supported by a variety of funding sources, including university fellowships, teaching assistantships, research assistantships, and graduate student fellowships from state and federal agencies.
-It is difficult to predict exactly what research funds will be available at any given time in the future, but between research and teaching assistantships we can typically provide funding for at least the first 1-2 years of the degree program.
+For new students, I typically put together a funding package that combines fellowships, teaching assistantships, and research assistantships to provide support for at least the first two years of the degree program.
+Beyond that time period, funding options are discussed on a case-by-case basis.
 I also encourage students (especially Ph.D. students) to apply for external fellowships.
 Some places to start looking include:

-The differences between the two programs are primarily related to course offerings and fellowship opportunities:
+The differences between the three programs are primarily related to course offerings and fellowship opportunities:

-There are some internal fellowship opportunities for first-year students in this graduate program, particularly for Ph.D. students.
-Some additional support is likely through a teaching assistantship during the first year or two.
+There are internal one- or two-year fellowship opportunities for incoming students in this graduate program, particularly for Ph.D. students.
+Some additional support is likely through teaching assistantships.

-There are a variety of first-year fellowships available through TAMU and TAMUG to support students in their first year in a College Station graduate program.
-Most of the application deadlines for those fellowships are in the late fall or early spring and are for students starting studies in the fall semester.
+Students in the ESSM program are eligible for TAMU Graduate Merit Fellowships, TAMU Graduate Diversity Fellowships, and TAMUG 2-year Competitive Graduate Fellowships.
+Most of the application deadlines for those fellowships are in the late fall/early winter and are for students starting studies in the following fall semester.

 A strong GPA and GRE score will reflect favorably on your application, but there is no set minimum criteria for GPA or GRE scores.
 Rather, I review the application package as a whole.
 I particularly look at the applicant’s statement of interest – is it coherent, well thought out, and well written?
 I am not necessarily looking for a specific research plan, but some thought needs to be given to why my lab would be a good place for the student to pursue their interests.

-Many fellowships have deadlines in the late fall or early spring, and those students who have completed their graduate school applications are best able to compete for those fellowships.
-Therefore, the priority deadline for graduate applications to my lab is December 15 for fall admission.
-Although applications may still be considered after that date, funding opportunities and space diminish after December.
+Most TAMU/TAMUG fellowships have deadlines in the late fall or early winter, and those students who have completed their graduate school applications are best able to compete for those fellowships.
+Each graduate program has different fellowship and application due dates.
+For the EEB and ESSM programs, the priority deadline for graduate applications to my lab is December 15 for fall admission.
+For the MARB IDP program, the application deadline is February 15.
+Although applications may still be considered after those dates, funding opportunities and space are not guaranteed.

 For thesis students who will be actively engaged in a research project, I do not typically encourage this option.
 Graduate research is a big time commitment, and it is often difficult to make timely progress on a research project while holding down an outside job.
 The best scenario for graduate students is to obtain funding from school-related teaching or research assistantships or from graduate fellowships.
 Occasionally, a student will have an outside job that is directly related to their research project.
 In those cases a compromise can sometimes be made, but details would need to be worked out on a case-by-case basis.